docker/docs/deploy/rbac/usermgmt-create-subjects.md

 ## Build an organization architecture

-The general flow of designing an organization with teams in UCP is:
+The general flow of designing an organization with teams in the Docker EE UI is:

 1. Create an organization.
 2. Add users or enable LDAP.